liabru/jquery-match-height/README.md

 If you are observing this behaviour, use the above line to automatically attempt to force scroll position to be maintained (approximately).
 This is a global setting and by default it is `false`.

-#### Using `min-height`

-You can change the property that matchHeight will set by passing it via the options argument:

-	$('.item').matchHeight({ property: 'min-height' });

-#### Accessing groups directly
+#### Accessing current group bindings

 	$.fn.matchHeight._groups

 The array that contains all element groups that have had `matchHeight` applied.
-Used for automatically updating on resize events.
-Search and modify this array if you need to remove any groups or elements, for example if you're deleting elements.
+Used internally for automatically updating on resize events, but you may modify this array if you need to manually access any groups (e.g. if you're deleting elements).

 ### Known limitations